 The advent of digitalization has radically changed social mores and personal habits.
 The first hi-tech addiction that afflicted the human race was caused by computers, but in the new millennium, mobile phones and gadgets moved in to top the desktops (the pun is intentional) in the number of users.

 Have you noticed how much time we spend with a smartphone, tablet, or any other gadget in your hand?
-By and large, it is the first thing you get hold of as soon as you open your eyes in the morning (the huge odds are that it is the alarm clock on the smartphone that wakes you up), you scroll through the latest news at breakfast, you look through your social media pages on your way to work or study, you order pizza, book tickets, pay for the utilities, and do dozens of other assignments all day long.
+By and large, it is the first thing you get hold of as soon as you open your eyes in the morning (the huge odds are that it is the alarm clock on the smartphone that wakes you up), you scroll through the latest news at breakfast, you look through your social media pages on your way to work or study, you receive ibeacon powered pop-ups, you order pizza, book tickets, pay for the utilities, and do dozens of other assignments all day long.

 Business owners have marked this gadget ubiquity and realized that digital devices offer a ready-made universal channel to reach out to the consumers enhancing their companies’ revenues.
 With this aim in view, enterprises engage in e-commerce exercised via mobile apps, which reveals a steady growing pattern over the years and is likely to retain the trend in decades to come.